milleriishaun/cra_cicd/README.md

-Regular create-react-app to be configured with circuleci for CI/CD purposes.
+Regular create-react-app to be configured with travisci for CI/CD purposes.